-The Master of Arts in Theological Studies is a 36-hour degree program that prepares servant leaders for Christian ministry by providing a broad foundation in biblical, historical, theological, and practical ministry studies.
+The Master of Arts in Theological Studies prepares servant leaders for Christian ministry by providing a broad foundation in biblical, historical, theological, hermeneutical, and practical ministry studies.
 The Master of Arts in Theological Studies provides students who are preparing for careers in ministry and those seeking advanced understandings of the foundations of Christian faith the opportunity to combine classical graduate theological education with practical ministry training.
-Concentrations in Christian Scriptures, Christian Heritage, and Christian Ministry allow students the opportunity to adjust academic experiences to meet differing personal ministry needs.
+Concentrations in Christian Scriptures and Christian Ministry allow students the opportunity to adjust academic experiences to meet differing personal ministry needs.